* All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 Sign up for Sniffspot

 Don’t have space for your canine exercise routine?
 Find a Sniffspot host near you and let your dog have a ball (we also mean that literally) in a new fenced-in yard.
-And if you make it a regular excursion, you’ll be able to rest a little easier, knowing your dog is getting the exercise they need to stay healthy.
-After all, a tired dog is a happy dog.
+You can do things like:

 There is so much misinformation out there, we want to make sure we only provide the highest quality information to our community.
 We have all of our articles reviewed by qualified, positive-only trainers.
 The trainers that review our content are reviewed by other trainers to ensure that we have the best quality filters on our content.

-This is the trainer that reviewed this article:
+These are the trainers that reviewed this article:

 Erica Marshall CPDT-ka, CDBC,